ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 ORDER BY (host, request, time)
 ```

-To import data using given template, we have to save our template string in a file ([row.template](assets/row.template) in our case):
+To import data using a given template, we have to save our template string in a file ([row.template](assets/row.template) in our case):
 ```
 ${time:Escaped} [error]  client: ${ip:CSV}, server: ${host:CSV} ${request:JSON}
 ```

-We define name of column and escaping rule in a `${name:escaping}` format.
-Multiple options are available here, like CSV, JSON, Escaped or Quoted which implement [respective escaping rules](https://clickhouse.com/docs/en/interfaces/formats/#format-template).
+We define a name of a column and escaping rule in a `${name:escaping}` format.
+Multiple options are available here, like CSV, JSON, Escaped, or Quoted, which implement [respective escaping rules](https://clickhouse.com/docs/en/interfaces/formats/#format-template).

-Now we can use given file as an argument to `format_template_row` settings option while importing data (*note, that template and date files **shouldn't have** an extra `\n` symbol at the end of file*):
+Now we can use the given file as an argument to the `format_template_row` settings option while importing data (*note, that template and data files **should not have** an extra `\n` symbol at the end of file*):

 ```sql
 INSERT INTO error_log FROM INFILE 'error.log'